rokmc756/Linstor/README.md

 ## Reference
 - For building Linstor RPM Packages from Sources - refer to [Build Linstor RPM Packages](https://github.com/rokmc756/Linstor/blob/main/BUILD-Linstor.md)
-- For more instructions for Kubernetes, OpenStack, Docker, or other integration - refer to [LINSTOR Documentation](https://linbit.com/drbd-user-guide/linstor-guide-1_0-en/).
+- For more instructions for Kubernetes, OpenStack, Docker, or other integration - refer to [Linstor Documentation](https://linbit.com/drbd-user-guide/linstor-guide-1_0-en/).
 - For more Linstore concepts and configurations - refer to [Linstor: Concepts and Configuration](https://brian-candler.medium.com/linstor-concepts-and-configuration-e5b0c8e10d27)